benbucksch/sasl-rememberme/draft-bucksch-sasl-rememberme.md

 # Introduction

-A client application might log in to a server the first time using Passkey or multi-factor authentication.
+A client application might at first log in to a server using Passkey or multi-factor authentication.
 However, these mechanisms require complicated user interaction.
-These are too costly to perform at every login, but can realistically only be completed once during setup.
-To stay logged in, this SASL mechanism allows the server to create a client-specific token that the client application can then use to log in to the same account, without user interaction.
+These are too costly to perform at every login.
+They can realistically only be completed once during setup.
+To stay logged in, this SASL mechanism allows the server to create a client-specific token that the client application can then use to log in to the same account, without further user interaction.

 The token is opaque to the client and the server can choose how to implement it.
-It may be a custom random string that the server stores, or an application-specific password together with the username, or a JWT token, or a refresh token which does not expire.
+It may be a custom random string that the server stores, or an application-specific password generated for this client together with the username, or a JWT token, or a refresh token which does not expire.

 # Creation of the token

 The client requests the token from the server using either
-1. application-specific commands, like IMAP `REMEMBERME` or likewise in XMPP, which are to be defined in other standards.
+1. application-specific commands, like IMAP `REMEMBERME`, which are to be defined in other standards.
-2. the success resppnse of another SASL mechanism.
+2. the success response of another SASL mechanism.

-The client stores the token for this hostname, similar to a password, in a client-specific storage that is as secure as a password storage.
+The client stores the token, instead of a password, in a client-specific storage that is as secure as a password storage.

 # Login using the token

-1. If the client needs to log in and has a token for this user and host, it logs in using the SASL `REMEMBERME` mechanism, by sending:
+1. If the client needs to log in and has a token for this user and host, uses the SASL `REMEMBERME` mechanism to log in, by sending:

 `REMEMBERME <token>`

-2.
-  a.
+2. a.
 If the server accepts the response as valid and allows login, it responds with a SASL success response.
 The user is logged in.

   (ALTERNATIVE EXPIRY: ....